CooeeTours

 When is the best season for whale watching?

 May to November for humpback whales (northbound May–Jul, southbound with calves Aug–Nov).
-Southern right whales peak June–August.
+Peak sightings at Hervey Bay are August–September.
+Southern right whales peak June–October in southern states.
 Whale sharks at Ningaloo Reef are best March–July.
+Bremer Canyon orcas: December–April.

 Can you swim with whales in Australia?

-Yes — but only at strictly regulated locations with licensed operators.
-Ningaloo Reef offers whale shark swims (Mar–Jul) and humpback swim programs (Jul–Nov).
-Strict group sizes and approach distances apply.
+Yes — at strictly regulated locations with licensed operators.
+Ningaloo Reef (WA) offers whale shark swims (Mar–Jul) and humpback swim programs (Jul–Nov).
+Mooloolaba on the Sunshine Coast offers regulated humpback swim programs when conditions allow.
+Strict group sizes (typically 4 swimmers) and approach distances apply.

 Are tours suitable for families with young children?